Breakthrough Dialogue 2014: High-Energy Planet

 Universal energy is a fundamental requisite of development.
 The transformation of natural energy assets into usable energy services allows not just for household lighting and electricity, but also modern infrastructures and societies.
 Affordable energy is used to power tractors, create fertilizers, and power irrigation pumps, all of which improve agricultural yields and raise income.
 Cheap and reliable grid electricity allows factory owners to increase output and hire more workers.
 Electricity allows hospitals to refrigerate lifesaving vaccines and power medical equipment.
 It liberates children and women from manual labor and provides light, heat, and ventilation for the schools that educate the workforce.

 There is no guarantee that a high-energy planet will be a better place for nature.
-While land used for agriculture has grown only modestly, frontier agriculture continues to devastate old growth rainforests in Indonesia and Brazil.
-Coal continues to be the fastest growing fuel, and the carbon intensity of the global economy has in recent years been increasing.
+While land used for agriculture has grown only modestly, frontier agriculture continues to devastate old-growth rainforests in Indonesia and Brazil.
+Coal continues to be the fastest-growing fuel, and the carbon intensity of the global economy has been increasing in recent years.
 And while consumption of some key resource inputs such as wood and non-agricultural water appear to have peaked, demand for others is still growing rapidly.